-Dear Reviewer: August 2015
+Dear Reviewer: August 2016

-The Alaska Board of Fisheries (board) will consider this book of regulatory proposals at its October 2015 through March 2016 meetings.
-The proposals concern changes to the state's fishing regulations submitted timely by members of the public, organizations, advisory committees, and ADF&G staff.
-With the exception of minor edits, Internet links, and graphics, the proposals are published essentially as received.
+The Alaska Board of Fisheries (board) will consider this book of regulatory proposals at its October 2016 through March 2017 meetings.
+The proposals concern changes to the state's fishing regulations submitted timely by members of the public, organizations, advisory committees, and Alaska Department of Fish and Game staff.
+With the exception of minor edits, and removal of Internet links and graphics, the proposals are published essentially as received.
 If you submitted a proposal and find the published version does not reflect your intent, please contact Boards Support as soon as possible.
-Boards Support will notify the Board and public of concerns through on-time public comment or record copies.
+Boards Support will notify the board and public of proposer concerns through on-time public comment or record copies at the board meetings.

 Proposal Information.
 Proposals are often presented as brief statements summarizing intended regulatory changes.
-In cases where confusion might arise or where the regulation is complex, proposed changes are also written in legal format.
-Legal format shows bolded and underlined words are additions to the regulation text, and bracketed capitalized words are [DELETIONS] from the regulation text.
+In cases where confusion might arise or where the regulation is complex, proposed changes are also written in accordance to the Department of Law's drafting standards for proposed regulations.
+Under these standards, text additions to the regulation are bolded and underlined while deletions are [BRACKETED AND CAPITALIZED].

 Reading all proposals in this book is encouraged.
 Proposals may have statewide application, affect one region or fishery of the state, or recommend change to multiple fisheries within an area or region.

-The proposals are grouped by relevant meeting as seen in the following Proposal Index.
+The proposals are grouped by relevant meeting in the Proposal Index starting on page xiv.
 Within each meeting the proposals are organized by region, fishery, or species.
-Prior to each meeting, the board will create a "roadmap" which will set the tentative order proposals are reviewed and deliberated on at a meeting.
-With a roadmap in hand, the board will develop an agenda for each meeting to coordinate with the roadmap.
-The proposal book will note when a proposal will be heard at more than one meeting.
+Prior to each meeting, the board will finalize a "roadmap" to set the tentative order proposals are reviewed and deliberated on.
+With a roadmap in hand, the board will develop a meeting agenda to coordinate with the roadmap.
+The proposal book notes when a proposal will be heard at more than one meeting.
+Tentative agendas and roadmaps will be available approximately two weeks before the meeting starts.

 Public Comment Requested.
-The board relies heavily on written comments and oral testimony on the effect of proposed changes.
-Public comments, in combination with advisory committee comments and ADF&G staff presentations, provide the board with useful biological and socioeconomic information.
+The board relies heavily on written comments and/or oral testimony on the effect of proposed changes.
+Public comment, in combination with advisory committee recommendations and ADF&G staff presentations, provide the board with critical biological and socioeconomic information.
 Written comments become public documents.

 On-time public comment.
-The board accepts on-time public comment which must be received no later than the listed deadline (typically two weeks prior to a meeting - see the Tentative Meeting Schedule in this book).
-On-time comments are added to board member workbooks prior to the meeting, included in the each meeting's Index of Comments, and posted on the Boards Support website in advance of the meeting.
-Requirements of on-time public comments include -
+The board accepts on-time public comment which must be received no later than the listed deadline (typically two weeks prior to a meeting - see the Tentative Meeting Schedule page vi).
+On-time comments are added to board member workbooks prior to the meeting, and posted on the Boards Support website in advance of the meeting.
+Boards Support also prepares an Index of